Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

 As a stretch goal, I could make my own `<select>`-like `<div>` element for the list of Concoctions, and add additional styles like Flex centering, borders, list elements that don't overlap their container, etc.

 ### Notes for the `displayConcoction()` function:
 Goal: HTML that looks something like this (not necessarily concoction #1).
+(Update: DONE!)
 I may want to style this as a table or with CSS Grid instead - I need to separate the labels from the content.
 ```
 <div id="main-container">